plus3it/ash-linux-formula/README.md

 The `runsingly.sh` script may be left within and invoked from its default installation directory or moved eslewhere within the host system's filesystem-hierarchy.
 This script is designed that it should work correctly wherever it's installed or invoked from.

 The *ash-linux* formula does not currently support configuration via Salt's "pillar" functionality.
 Currently-expected deployment profiles did not necessitate the use of pillar to govern application-behavior beyond that available through the "run-all" or "individual-run" invocation methods.
 As this solution gains greater adoption and specific use-cases are identified, the *ash-linux* formulae will be updated to leverage Salt's "pillar" functionality to match those usage-profiles.

+# How to Run
+##Available Run-modes
+This collection of modules may be applied as either a "run-all" or "individual-run" invocation.
+- Use of the 'runsingly.sh' script will run all of the handlers supplied within this bundle
+- Individual modules may be run by manually running them via the 'salt-call' utility Instructions for both modes are provided later in this document.
+Each mode runs from the commandline writes to standard-out.
+Use the `tee` or other utility to capture this to the log-file.
+### "Run-all" Mode
+This mode will run all of the VID files installed as part of this archive.
+### "Individual-Run" Mode
+This mode will individually-selected elements of the VID files installed as part of this archive.

 ##References
 (See links embedded above)